jcolag/Phauxfiles/README.md

 Either way, there is a sample CSS file in the folder, so the resulting output can be saved to a file and opened in a web browser directly.

+If you would also prefer to avoid redirecting the output, a second command-line parameter can direct the program to an output file:

+    ./target/phauxfiles 10 profiles.html

+Phauxfiles will wipe the file, if it exists, before writing to it.

 Caveats
 -------